open-cloud/open-cloud.github.io.old/2_developer.md

 step.
 When there are no such objects, the step is a no-op and simply yields execution back to the Observer, so that the next Step can run.

-The SyncSliver step illustrated in the previous section is an example of an Internal step.
+The SyncInstance step illustrated in the previous section is an example of an Internal step.

 Whenever possible, implement Steps as Internal steps.